wwdhd/Master-Thesis/README.md

 # Master Thesis

 ## Incompact3d Compiling
+Before compiling, cmake and mpich modules must be installed into Ubuntu, using `sudo apt install mpich` and `sudo apt install cmake`.
+If they are unable to be downloaded, make sure Ubuntu is already up to date using `sudo apt update` and then `sudo apt upgrade`.

 To compile and run the incompact3d (substitute ncores with the number of desired cores for compiling):